Built Environment

 Progress:

 This goal was achieved in 2020.
 Since then, a new greenhouse gas emissions reduction goal has been set and campus decarbonization strategies have accelerated.
-In 2022, the University demonstrated full alignment between capital project planning and long-range energy and emissions modeling through 2032.
+By 2050, we plan to reduce campus energy use through conservation and expansion of our renewable energy portfolio.
+For detailed information about our decarbonization efforts, please visit our Climate Action Strategy webpage.

 Optimal Building Performance